rybenmensch/schillinger/README.md

 ## Compilation

 To compile the externals yourself, download the MaxSDK from <https://github.com/Cycling74/max-sdk>.
-Move the extracted fodler to your Max 8/Packages directory.
-Then, move the sources into the source folder of the max-sdk-8.x.x package.
-Then, build it either with the Ruby script, or with XCode.
-If it doesn't work with XCode, try moving the individual folders into the source folder (e.g. so it looks like this: max-sdk-8.x.x/source/0.1.mx-patconv)
+Move the extracted folder to your `Max 8/Packages` directory and rename it to `max-sdk`.
+The necessary folder (`c47support/`) and files (`Info.plist`, `build.rb`, `maxmspsdk.xcconfig`) are linked into this folder (SDK).
+You can open each project in XCode and build it or run `./build.rb` to build them in one run.

 ## Contact